AutodeskGames/stingray-docs/source/sdk_help/extend_editor/asset_editing.md

 # Custom Asset Editing

 Since Stingray V1.5 it is possible to define new types of assets and to automatically have the Property Editor generate editing UI for it.
-You will benefit from all the standard editing workflows: undo/redo, discard and creation from ~{ Asset Browser }~.
+You will benefit from all the standard editing workflows: undo/redo, discard and creation from **Asset Browser**.

 This makes defining new assets used **only** for editor purpose super easy (ex: scatter brush).
 Obviously, if you want to define a new type of asset that needs to be available on the runtime side of Stingray you will need to create a runtime plugin containing a compiler extension for it.

-For information on how to define new assets type so they are properly displayed in the ~{Asset Browser}~ (ex: icons, categories) please refer to ~{Register a custom asset type}~.
+For information on how to define new assets type so they are properly displayed in the **Asset Browser** (ex: icons, categories) please refer to ~{Register a custom asset type}~.

 ## Type file specification and mounting

 To register a new type of asset and benefits from Property Editor editing capabilities, you need to create a `.type` file describing the data layout of that asset and ensure that `.type` file is in in a mapped folder.
-See ~{ Make new resources available to the project }~ for more information on mapping a folder.
+See ~{ Extend the Project Content }~ for more information on mapping a folder from your plug-in.

 Here is an example on how it is done for `scatter.plugin`: